 PlusDent vs SmileDirectClub

 PlusDent has a lot of similar advantages.
-They have several office locations that provide free teeth scans, they have industry-average treatment times, and they have a large customer base (though not as large as SmileDirectClub’s).
-On top of that, PlusDent uses an app to provide regular check-ins with their dental team, and they’ve received excellent reviews so far.
+They have numerous office locations that provide free teeth scans, industry-average treatment times, and a large customer base (though not as large as SmileDirectClub’s).
+PlusDent also uses an app to provide regular check-ins with their dental team, and they’ve received excellent reviews so far.

 Take a look at our complete PlusDent review for more information.